dlunizg/dlunizg.github.io/labs/lab4EN.md

 ### Task 2

-Deep beleif Network (DBN) is a deep network that is obtained by stacking multiple RBMs one to another, each of which is trained greedily with inputs from the hidden ("outgoing") layer of the previous RBM (except the first RBM being trained directly with input samples).
+Deep Belief Network (DBN) is a deep network that is obtained by stacking multiple RBMs one to another, each of which is trained greedily with inputs from the hidden ("outgoing") layer of the previous RBM (except the first RBM being trained directly with input samples).
 In theory, such DBN should increase $$ p(\mathbf v)$$ which is our initial goal.
 The use of DBN, ie reconstruction of the input sample, is carried out according to the scheme below.
 In the upward pass, hidden layers are determined from the visible layer until the highest RBM is reached, then the CD algorithm is executed, then in the downward direction, the lower hidden layers are determined until the visible layer.
 The weights between the individual layers are the same in the upward and in the downward pass.
 Implement a three-layer DBN that consists of two greedy RBMs.
 The first RBM should be as in 1st task, and the second RBM should have a hidden layer of 100 elements.

 **Subtasks:**
 1. Visualize the weights of $$\mathbf W_1$$ and $$\mathbf W_2$$ obtained by training.